x3419/Ethernaut_Solutions/README.md

 # Ethernaut Solutions

-Ethernaut is an Etherium smart contract hacking CTF.
+Ethernaut is an Ethereum smart contract hacking CTF.
 I didn't see any python solutions online so I decided to create my own.

 This project uses python brownie and Web3 frameworks for interacting with the blockchain.
 I wanted to understand not only how to identify smart contract vulnerabilities, but how to test locally, fork, and interact with testnet.